frisbm/dbspelunker/example/EXAMPLE_OUTPUT.md

 Type: table

 AI Analysis:
-This table serves as a junction or linking table to document the professional relationship between individual healthcare providers and healthcare organizations.
-It establishes a many-to-many relationship, allowing a single provider to be associated with multiple organizations and an organization to have many affiliated providers.
-The inclusion of `role` and `start_date` indicates its business purpose is to track a provider's specific job function and tenure within each organization, likely for credentialing, directory, and network management purposes.
+This table serves as a junction table to manage the many-to-many relationship between healthcare providers and healthcare organizations.
+It connects the `provider` table with the `organization` table, allowing the system to track which providers are affiliated with which specific hospitals or clinics.
+The inclusion of `role` and `start_date` columns indicates the table's purpose is to maintain a record of a provider's employment or credentialing history, detailing their specific position and the beginning of their tenure at each organization.

 Relationships:
 This table references organization, references provider.